Brownie Baked Oatmeal

 • Eggs.
 They bind everything together and also add some heart-healthy fats and protein.

 • Coconut oil.
 We’ll use a little coconut oil to keep the brownies moist.
 They are a healthier alternative to butter or margarine.
-Opt for refined coconut oil to prevent any coconut flavor throughout.
+Opt for refined coconut oil to avoid any coconut flavor.

 • Unsweetened applesauce.
 This works as a fabulous alternative to butter or fats in baked goods.
 It provides moisture without excess calories.